For experts

 If your research organisation is a supporter of the AusSMC, you may be eligible for one of our free media training sessions.
 Contact us for more information.

 No time to attend a workshop?
-You can also access our online training resources by visiting ScienceMediaSavvy.org which includes handy tips for scientists preparing for media work.
+You can access our online training resources by visiting ScienceMediaSavvy.org including handy tips for scientists preparing for media work.

 We run a number of programs to help scientists better engage with the media

 Women are under-represented in science and also in the media.
-The AusSMC delivers several programs to support women in STEM.
+The AusSMC continues to develop programs to support women in STEM.

 - We deliver the media training component of Science and Technology Australia's Superstars of STEM